VBog/Bg-Bible-References/readme.txt

 If type = ’t_verses’, it displays the name of the book and verse in separate paragraph with chapter number and verse number.
 If type = 'quote', it displays only the verses without dividing them into paragraphs.

-Short code [references type = 'list' separator = ',' list = 'o' col = 2] displays list of Bible references are finded in the article.
+Short code [references type = 'list' separator = ',' list = 'o' col = 1] displays list of Bible references are finded in the article.
 Here : type - list display format(default 'list').
 If type = 'string', the list is displayed as string in tags `<p>...</p>`, the additional parameter 'separator' contains the separator between the references (default comma and space).
-If type = 'list', the list is displayed as list, if the additional parameter 'list' is set to 'u', then this is an unordered list, and if it is 'o', then - numbered (default 'o').
+If type = 'list', the list is displayed as list, if the additional parameter 'list' is set to 'u', then this is an unordered list, and if it is 'o', then - numbered (default 'o'). Аdditional parameter 'col' specifies the number of columns (default 1).
-If type = 'table', the list is displayed as table, in this case an additional parameter 'col' specifies the number of columns (default 2).
+If type = 'table', the list is displayed as table, additional parameter 'col' specifies the number of columns (default 1).
 List of links displayed in the table by line.
 A list of references displayed in the container `<div class="bg_refs_list"> ... </div>`.
 Use bg_refs_list class to set the properties of list objects.

 == Installation ==